callum-hart/immutable-styles/docs/features.md

 )
 ```

-Or use an existing library such as [polished-styles](https://github.com/styled-components/polished):
+Or use a library such as [polished-styles](https://github.com/styled-components/polished):

 ```js
 const { lighten } = require('polished');